HugoMatilla/AudioPlayerView/README.md

-#AudioViewPlayer
+#AudioPlayerView

-AudioViewPlayer is a view that loads audio from an url and have basic playback tools.
+AudioPlayerView is a view that loads audio from an url and have basic playback tools.

 It makes use of the Android [MediaPlayer](http://developer.android.com/intl/es/reference/android/media/MediaPlayer.html) library.

 ![alt text](./art/AudioPlayerView-Sample.gif)
+Unfortunately this gif doesn't play audio :) check the sample app to hear it.

 ## Import